vijay-ss/Crops-Data-Ingestion/README.md

 - Crop Protection Treated Acres (Treated Acres.csv)
 - USDA Planted Acres (an excel file extracted from zip: [link to USDA website](https://www.fsa.usda.gov/news-room/efoia/electronic-reading-room/frequently-requested-information/crop-acreage-data/index)

 Given that the 3 source file data occur at different levels of granularity, the data will be aggregated and summarized when loading to the output file.
+This data can be used by BI teams for report on key metrics to the business.

 ## Tools